miquelromero/nes-css-vue/README.md

 # vue-nes-css

-A Vue 3 component library built on top of the NES.css framework.
+A Vue 3 component library built on top of the [NES.css](https://nostalgic-css.github.io/NES.css) framework.

 ## What is vue-nes-css?

-`vue-nes-css` is a set of Vue 3 components that leverage the NES.css framework to create a retro, NES-inspired UI with ease.
+`vue-nes-css` is a set of Vue 3 components that leverage the NES.css framework.
 It is designed to work alongside NES.css, complementing its utility and styling classes with reusable Vue components.

 ## Components

-All documents are documented in [storybook](https://vue-nes-css-storybook.netlify.app).
+All components are documented in [storybook](https://vue-nes-css-storybook.netlify.app).

 ### Completed
 - Container